 “I love my work in coaching and facilitation because it enables me to be my best self while helping others realize their best selves.
 As a coach I get to help people identify what really matters to them at both a professional and personal level.
 As a facilitator I get to help groups achieve results beyond the sum of their individual efforts.
 That’s fun adventurous stuff--which I’ve always enjoyed.
 I grew up overseas in a diplomatic family in East Africa, Soviet Union, England and Belgium.
 After college I went to sea for seven years as a coast guard licensed officer aboard square-rigged ships.
 Eventually my seafaring husband and I moved ashore to start a family.
 Soon thereafter I launched a consulting business with my mother which has evolved into what is now SeaChange Resources.”

-Kim has 20 years of experience of leadership development, executive coaching, strategic planning and facilitation for a broad range of organizations including corporations, colleges, government agencies and the non-profit sector.
-She also serves on the faculty of the Center for Creative Leadership, a globally ranked provider of leadership development and research, and is a Senior Consultant for The Cradlerock Group providing leadership training and coaching for multinational companies.
+Kim has 20 years of experience in leadership development, executive coaching, strategic planning and facilitation for a broad range of organizations including multinational corporations, colleges, government agencies and the non-profit sector.
+She also serves on the faculty of the Center for Creative Leadership, a globally ranked provider of leadership development and research.
 Kim holds a in BA History from Yale, a MA in Teaching from Brown and is an ICF certified coach.
 Kim lives with her husband and two children in Blue Hill, Maine.

 Mary W. Amory, Executive Coach & Facilitator